Reviews You Can Rely On

 Our testing process is extremely tedious, focusing on all the details.
 Oh yeah — it's also quite fun.
 Rest assured, we put these bikes through the paces in our lab and, more importantly, on the trail.
 We spend time carefully measuring each bicycle with our own tools and processes to see if the manufacturers differ significantly from our measurements.

 Next comes the fun part.
 Each tester takes each bike on multiple test rides.
-We test these bikes on trails we are extremely familiar with.
+We test these bikes on trails with which we are extremely familiar.
 This familiarity means we ride the same exact lines on each bike and can easily discern between the ride properties of each model.
 Our test rides are not quick, 25-minute, hot laps.
 They are substantial, multi-hour rides.

-Pat Donahue, our former Senior Mountain Bike Editor at OutdoorGearLab, leads our hardtail review.
+Pat Donahue, one of our longest-standing Mountain Bike testers at OutdoorGearLab, leads our hardtail review.
 Pat has ridden well over 150 bikes in the past 15 years.
 While he has spent several years on downhill and enduro race tracks, he prefers to just go out and ride.
-He is joined by professional skier, singletrack enthusiast, and bike mechanic Kyle Smaine; our Senior Mountain Bike Review Editor, Jeremy Benson, and bike industry veteran, Joshua Hutchens, who has done everything from owning and running his own shop in Oregon to guiding around the world since his early days on a BMX bike.
+He is joined by professional skier, singletrack enthusiast, and bike mechanic Kyle Smaine; our Senior Mountain Bike Review Editor, Joshua Hutchens, who has spent his life on two wheels, from racing to retail, coaching to consulting, this guy lives for riding bikes.

 Most of our time testing hardtails is spent riding them.